 Welcome to the latest issue of D&B’s Country Risk Update.

-South Korea: Dun & Bradstreet upgrades its rating outlook for Lebanon as the position of president is finally filled.
+Lebanon: Dun & Bradstreet upgrades its rating outlook for Lebanon as the position of president is finally filled.

 D&B Country Insight Services

 D&B’s Country RiskLine reports above are written by a team of highly skilled analysts in D&B’s Country Insight Services team using exclusive data from its global network of reporting offices as well as primary and secondary data from national and international sources.